Zully Moreno: Biography

 After the death of Amadori in 1977, she returned permanently to Argentina and led the Teatro Maipo and chaired the production of Argentina Sono Film briefly, but then turned away from the media and became reclusive as her Alzheimer's advanced.

 Family life

 Moreno married Luis Cesar Amadori in 1947 and they had one son, Luis.
 During their years of exile in Spain, the family shared living spaces with Alberto Closas, his wife Marisa, and their family, moving back and forth between properties in Madrid and Alicante.
 In 1966, she began returning to Argentina incognito, wanting her son to know his heritage.
-After years of visiting, in 1970, she purchased an apartment Buenos Aires, on Avenida Del Libertador.
+After years of visiting, in 1970, she purchased an apartment in Buenos Aires, on Avenida Del Libertador.

-She died on 25 December 1999 in Buenos Aires, a victim of Alzheimer's disease.
+She died on 25 December, 1999 in Buenos Aires, a victim of Alzheimer's disease.
 She was buried in the Pantheon of Actors at Chacarita Cemetery.